January 24, 2020 | by Shannon

 Our Last Week with Patricia as SOTM!

 And that’s it for Hud!
 I can’t believe we are already about to start our last week with Patricia Neal as Star of the Month.
 Let’s live it up and enjoy some films from the latter part of her career, a few of them made after her stroke at the young age of 39.
 Don’t miss this amazing woman’s performances on TCM, starting Tuesday!
-Check my site calendar for film titles and showtimes!
+Check out the TCM film schedule for titles and showtimes!

 Have you seen Hud?
 What do you think of this film that contributed so much to the portrayal of anti-heroes on-screen?